nevanscott/uxui0120/_projects/interaction-design/add-a-feature.md

 - Show how the feature fits into the app navigation
 - Evaluate your design against heuristics and CRAP principles
 - Digitized screens at high fidelity
+- Create at least one key animation on Principle (you're very welcome to do more!)
 - Provide evidence for key decisions through research and testing